Selectable Lightweight Attack Munition: Appearances in media

 The SLAM can be found in Half-Life 2: Deathmatch.
 It was omitted from Half-Life 2, but was later added back into Deathmatch.

 This weapon has made an appearance in Garry's Mod, a sandbox modification for Half-Life 2.
-The SLAM can also be used in Battlefield 4.
+The SLAM can also be used in Battlefield 4 and Battlefield 6.
+A fictional future variant of the SLAM (called the M6) is depicted in Arma 3.